redislabs-training/ru204/admin-training/lab-setup/vnc-config/README.md

-# VNC Setup Using Xfce
+# VNC Setup Using ConSol/Xfce

 Set the display with background image, theme, fewer icons, and fewer menu bar items